Probenecid: Medical uses

 Probenecid is primarily used to treat gout and hyperuricemia.

 Probenecid is sometimes used to increase the concentration of some antibiotics and to protect the kidneys when given with cidofovir.
 Specifically, a small amount of evidence supports the use of intravenous cefazolin once rather than three times a day when it is combined with probenecid.

 It has also found use as a masking agent, potentially helping athletes using performance-enhancing substances to avoid detection by drug tests.

 Adverse effects

 Mild symptoms such as nausea, loss of appetite, dizziness, vomiting, headache, sore gums, or frequent urination are common with this medication.
 Life-threatening side effects such as thrombocytopenia, hemolytic anemia, leukemia and encephalopathy are extremely rare.
 Theoretically probenecid can increase the risk of uric acid kidney stones.

 Drug interactions

-Some of the important clinical interactions of probenecid include those with captopril, indomethacin, ketoprofen, ketorolac, naproxen, cephalosporins, quinolones, penicillins, methotrexate, zidovudine, ganciclovir, lorazepam, and acyclovir.
+Some of the important clinical interactions of probenecid include those with captopril, indomethacin, ketoprofen, ketorolac, naproxen, cephalosporins, quinolones, penicillins, methotrexate, zidovudine, ganciclovir, lorazepam, and aciclovir.
 In all these interactions, the excretion of these drugs is reduced due to probenecid, which in turn can lead to increased concentrations of these.